xhonorate/firebase-test/zzz - notes.md

 https://github.com/pmndrs/gltfjsx
 Suspense fallback for GLTF models might help some loading issues?
 - Instancing?
 Look at drei -> perfomance section
+- Merged?
 Also, just using fog of war / changing camera clipping would prob help a lot on bigger maps